tezbridge/docs/src/sample.md

 10. Assert the result of @8 and @9 should be equal.
 11. Sign the operation bytes and inject the signed bytes though the RPC node.

 After these steps, the signer page will get the result and post it to our tool page.

-Switch to our tool page, then you can get the result.
+Switch to our tool page, then you can get the result.  <b class="mark dapp"></b>

 It should be like this:
 ```